canonical/ubuntu-packaging-guide/docs/how-to/download-new-upstream-version.rst

     Work in progress!

-Once in a while you need to download a new :term:`Upstream` release or check if a newer :term:`Upstream` release exists.
+Once in a while you may need to download a new :term:`Upstream` release or check if a newer :term:`Upstream` release exists.

 Most of the :term:`Source Packages <Source Package>` contain a ``watch`` file in the ``debian``